 Best practices are important to the success of just about every industry out there – from food service to real estate.
 However, for those dealing with royalties best practices are critical.

-Royalty management requires accounting perfection to ensure internal and external audibility and to maintain relationships with clients and companies.
+Royalty management services require accounting perfection to ensure internal and external audibility and to maintain relationships with clients and companies.
 This means devoting significant human and technical resources to the process, as well as allocating time and funds for printing and postage costs.
-Failure to properly manage royalties can lead to erroneous payments, broken trust from clients, and negative impact on your bottom line.
+Failure to properly manage royalties or rights can lead to erroneous payments, broken trust from clients, and negative impact on your bottom line.

 Royalty Management is time consuming, yet a perception often exists that it should not take so long.
 As a result many people do not bother to plan their royalty management strategies.
 Proper planning means keeping track of your deliverables, including royalty statements and financial reports, and their deadlines, and knowing when to start each process in order to finish on schedule.